shoeffner/mthesis/src/models_and_methods.md

 rectangle's center.
 To visualize this, examples of processed eyes can be found inside the appendix in @fig:pupildetectioncomparison.

-TODO(shoffner): Maybe replace figure pupildetectioncomparison with another at this point
+![The 68 landmarks as detected by Dlib on the left, on the right their original description by

-![Left: 68 landmarks as described by @Sagonas2013.
-Right: The landmarks detected by Dlib.
-In Dlib, the indexing starts with 0.
+@Sagonas2013.
+In Dlib, the indexes starts with 0.
 Landmarks schema used with kind permission by Stefanos Zafeiriou.](68landmarks.png){ #fig:68landmarks }